cyberwizdev/tavo/docs/getting-started.md

-# Getting Started with Bino
+# Getting Started with Tavo

-Bino is a full-stack framework that combines Python backends with Rust/SWC-powered React SSR for fast, modern web applications.
+Tavo is a full-stack framework that combines Python backends with Rust/SWC-powered React SSR for fast, modern web applications.

 ## Prerequisites